liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/06-ui-concepts/01-ui-architecture-intro.markdown

 ## Content

-@product@'s built-in applications help you publish images, video, forms, markup text, and more to site pages.
+@sharepoint@'s built-in applications help you publish images, video, forms, markup text, and more to site pages.
 [Documents and Media](/docs/7-2/user/-/knowledge_base/u/managing-documents-and-media)
 stores images, videos, and documents to use throughout your site.
 The